 Will your rates go up or down in a recession?
 It depends.

 A common practice among auto insurance companies is to invest a portion of the premiums they receive into stocks and bonds.
 During the last recession, the stock market crashed causing insurance companies' portfolios to dive.
 That led many insurers to raise premiums to compensate for their losses.

 While premiums may see an uptick at the start of a recession, the law of supply and demand eventually brings premiums down.
-In Alberta for example, premiums rose 1.3 percent in 2009 over the previous year but dropped steeply in 2010 and 2011 according to the Alberta Automobile Insurance Rate Board.
+In Alberta, premiums rose 1.3% in 2009 over the previous year, but dropped steeply in 2010 and 2011, according to the Alberta Automobile Insurance Rate Board.